gitayam/poi-template/POI Training_Name/1-Lessons/1-Lesson Plan Templates/Lesson Plan Template.md

 	- Answer: /Yes.
 They also have better battery life and are common devices used globally

 ---

+## **Learning Step Activity (LSA) 4:**  Learning Step Activity (LSA) Title.

+##### SLIDE Go To on Slide X
+NOTE: Note goes here

+#### Learning Step Activity Text:
+>1. /MacOS is Proprietary and one of their terms of use prohibits virtualization of MacOS on non-MacOS devices.
+This is also the reason many tech courses and capabilities use MacOS.
+>2. /Organic capabilities use MacOS as a Commercial off the Shelf (COTS) solution to control devices and allow user interaction.
+Being familiar with MacOS will enable Operations.

+##### SLIDE Go To on Slide X
+NOTE: Note goes here

+##### SLIDE Go To on Slide X
+NOTE: Note goes here

+##### SLIDE Go To on Slide X
+NOTE: Note goes here

+#### Activity

+##### SLIDE Go To on Slide X
+NOTE: Note goes here

+#### Development
+- Question:
+> /Why is knowing about MacOS and the apple terms of use important for your mission?

+#### Check on learning:

+-  Question: /Are you allowed to legally Virtualize or Copy MacOS?

+	- **Answer:** /No, apply prohibits Virtualization of MacOS if not on a MacOS Device.

+-  Question: /Can Government owned MacOS whiteline computers be used for Operations?
+	- Answer: /Yes.
+They also have better battery life and are common devices used globally

+---

 # SECTION 4: SUMMARY
 During this block of instruction, we...